shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

                  └── jquery.custom-detail.js
 ```

-We also need to mention the new file inside the `Theme.php` of our custom theme:
+We also need to include the new file inside the `Theme.php` of our custom theme:

 ```
 protected $javascript = array(